Skip advert

 Reliability & safety

 Just be aware that while it is a credible alternative to a Tesla Model 3, the Model 3 charges much faster despite coming in at a lower price than the Seal in entry-level rear-wheel drive form, and would be more suitable for those who have to rely on public charging.
-Plus, there have been a number of arrivals in the segment, such as the Volkswagen ID.7, which provides greater practicality than the Seal, and the BMW i4, which is nicer to drive for those who value a B road blast every now and then.
+Plus, there’s the Volkswagen ID.7, which provides greater practicality than the Seal, or the BMW i4, which is nicer to drive for those who value a B road blast.

 Frequently Asked Questions